andrejanowicz/metosi/README.md

 <b>Attention:</b> You might need to use a logic-level shifter to connect scale and µC.
  A minimal setup consists of a voltage divider between scales Tx and µC Rx.

-include metosi.h
+1. #include "metosi.h"

-Implement the following helper method needed by metosi to communicate, char per char, with the scale:
+2. Implement the following helper method needed by metosi to communicate, char per char, with the scale:

 -  `void metosi_send_char(const char* msg)`

-The following callback execute when metosi receives a response including meaurement, tare, zero, serialnumber or busy information:
+3. provide the following callbacks to run when metosi receives a response including meaurement, tare, zero, serialnumber or busy information:

 - `void metosi_measurement_cb(uint8_t rv, float weight, char* unit)`
 - `void metosi_tare_cb(int rv)`